 I find this picture fascinating but I hope it doesn’t gross anyone out too much.
 This is a pic of one of the bones after I cooked it for 20+ hours.
 Notice that it almost looks woody.
 You can literally see that all of the nutrients have been removed and are now in the broth.
 Nutrient-dense indeed!

 A final note about the veggies I use in my bone broth.
-If you didn’t already think I’m coo-coo pants you’re about.
+If you don’t already think I’m coo-coo pants you’re about to.
 I save a bag of veggie scraps in my freezer (think carrot peels, the ends of onions and scallions, the bottom of the celery hearts).
 I buy really good, high quality veggies and like to use every last bit of them.
-I also find it easier to dump the “scraps” bag into the slow cooker when I am making bone broth, rather than having to cut veggies just to cook and strain out of my broth.
-Using veggie scraps to makes soups and stews is common practice for restaurants and chefs.
+I also find it easier to dump the “scraps” bag into the slow cooker when I’m making bone broth, rather than having to cut veggies just to cook and strain out of my broth.
+Using veggie scraps to make soups and stews is common practice for chefs and restaurants.
 I don’t go through nearly the same volume as a restaurant, so I freeze the scraps until I collect enough to use in a stock.
 It might be cray, but it truly makes this a “dump” slow cooker recipe for me to make.

 Easiest Ever Slow Cooker Bone Broth

 You can totally make homemade bone broth while you sleep in your slow cooker.
 It is a true slow cooker "dump" recipe.
 Use the ingredient list as a guide.
 The only things you really need are bones, water, veggies to flavor the broth and a splash of vinegar.
 The yield from the recipe will vary depending on how big your slow cooker is and how much water you use; cook it for longer if you want a thicker broth.
 Even if seems thin at first, it will thicken as it cools.